 Different types of meditation

-Mindfulness meditation is different to calm abiding mediation.
+Mindfulness meditation is different to calm abiding meditation.
 People seek meditation for a range of reasons, mostly to calm themselves, open up to creativity, increase flexibility of mind, to generate balance, open up intuition, for healing, intellectual curiosity, and for some it is more of a spiritual journey.
 But the most fundamental reason is to calm and steady the mind, to gain focus and peace of mind: to live in the present.

 With mindfulness, there is no destination, but rather a direction we move toward with signposts along the way.
 Sometimes we need to cultivate more depth, or breadth.
 Sometimes we need to cultivate more awareness of subtle detail, or of a broader context.
-Certainly we want to develop insight into how all of this flows, how the inner and outer meet – and how we live more skilfully and happily.
+Certainly we want to develop awareness and insight into how all of this flows, how the inner and outer meet – and how we live more skilfully and happily.

 Perspective is about looking at things from a place that you are not, most especially in critical moments (Roger Hamilton).
 It’s not about 90 minutes of talking to resolve things, but 2-3 minutes of insight, of seeing what is really happening, that makes the real difference.